Welcome to Wopular's coverage of Google, Operating System.

-Google, Operating System | featured news
+Google, Operating System that have been featured on main sections

 Along with a small mountain of new Nexus devices, Google announced also Android 4.2 on Monday.
 It's still called Jelly Bean, just like the prior version, but it's made just a little bit sweeter by the addition of new features such as Photo Sphere, Gesture Typing, multi-user support and more.